Pronunciation of 'Polymorphism'

 Word Origin

-The word 'polymorphism' originates from the Greek words 'poly' (meaning many) and 'morphē' (meaning form or shape).
+The word 'polymorphism' is derived from the Greek words 'poly' meaning 'many' and 'morphe' meaning 'form'.

 Pronunciation Details